North Carolina State University: History

 In 2009, NCSU canceled a planned appearance by the Dalai Lama to speak on its Raleigh campus, citing concerns about a Chinese backlash and a shortage of time and resources.

-NCSU Libraries Special Collections Research Center, located in D.H.
+NCSU Libraries Special Collections Research Center, in D.H.
 Hill Library, maintains a website devoted to NC State history entitled Historical State.

+In October 2023, Polychlorinated biphenyl was detected in Poe Hall.
+NCSU closed Poe Hall the next month.
+The Campus Community Alliance for Environmental Justice, a student-led coalition, was formed to petition the college to test for environmental contaminants in all campus buildings and increase transparency surrounding Poe Hall.

 Campuses

 Main campus

 NC State's Main Campus has three sub-campuses: North Campus, Central Campus, and South Campus.
 North Campus is the oldest part of NC State and is home to most academic departments and a few residence halls.
 Central Campus is mainly residence halls, cafeterias, gymnasiums and student support facilities.
 Finally, Greek Court, the McKimmon Conference and Training Center, and student park-and-ride areas are found on South Campus.
 North and Central Campus are separated by the North Carolina Railroad.
 Pedestrian tunnels allow students to commute between campuses.
 Central and South Campuses are separated by Western Boulevard, a major downtown artery.
 University Housing divides Main Campus into West, Central, and East Campus for residence hall purposes.
 West and Central campuses are divided by Dan Allen Drive, while Central and East are divided by Morill Drive and Reynolds Coliseum.

 Architecturally, Main Campus is known for its distinctive red brick buildings.
-Brick statues dot the landscape and the University Plaza, colloquially named "The Brickyard", in North Campus is nicknamed for its paving material, most sidewalks are also made from brick.
+Brick statues dot the landscape, and the University Plaza, colloquially named "The Brickyard", in North Campus is nicknamed for its paving material; most sidewalks are also made from brick.
 The Brickyard and sidewalks also contain white brick mosaics of the athletics logo and other patterns.

 The Memorial Belltower, located in the Northeast corner of North Campus, serves as the signature of NC State and appears in the NC State Chancellor's Seal.
 It was constructed as a monument to alumni killed in World War I. The granite tower, completed in 1937, is 115 feet (35 m) tall.
 As a tradition, the Belltower is lit in red at night immediately following athletic victories and certain academic achievements.